awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 # Connect using EC2 Instance Connect<a name="ec2-instance-connect-methods"></a>

 The following instructions explain how to connect to your Linux instance using EC2 Instance Connect\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **Topics**
 + [Connect using the Amazon EC2 console \(browser\-based client\)](#ec2-instance-connect-connecting-console)